top of page

 I also do this work remotely, so it doesn't matter where you live.

-Folks like me who hoard things sometimes hoard electronically as well.
+Folks who hoard sometimes hoard electronically as well.
 I can work with you to reduce permanently all those emails infesting your computer.

 The only kind of hoarding I won't work on—so far, anyway—is animal hoarding.
 I'm too much of a softy to cope with that.